 Complaints of Sexual Harassment

 In some cases you will hear about alleged conflicts of interest in your department in the context of a broader allegation of sexual harassment.
-A student may report to you that s/he became intimately involved with a member of the academic staff; that this intimacy has now come to an end; and that s/he views the situation as one of sexual duress.
+A student may report to you that she or he became intimately involved with a member of the academic staff; that this intimacy has now come to an end; and that she or he views the situation as one of sexual duress.

 Communicating Policy Requirements

 With any University policy, prior communication and prevention are the hallmark of our approach to implementation.
-You should remind academic staff in your department about the requirements of the policy on Conflict of Interest at the beginning of each academic year, and you should in particular ensure that new faculty members and new Teaching Assistants are informed of it.
-The attached memorandum provides pertinent information to all academic staff.
+You should remind academic staff in your department about the requirements of the Conflict of Interest policy at the beginning of each academic year, and you should in particular ensure that new faculty members and new teaching assistants are informed of it.
 You should also ensure that students are familiar with the provisions of the policy, along with the University resources available to them.